Layovers. Usually associated with boredom and inconvenience, these little pit stops can be annoying for travellers worldwide.

 Are there any visa fees required to enter the country? – Some countries require a small fee while most do not.
 It is always good to check so you are not surprised when you arrive.

 What are the laws in the country? – It is smart to learn the basic laws of your layover destination.
 Some countries are stricter than others.
-Muslim countries such as Dubai have laws regulating public displays of affection, public intoxication, and eating during Ramadan in certain places.
+Muslim destinations such as Dubai have laws regulating public displays of affection, public intoxication, and eating during Ramadan in certain places.
 If you are not willing to adapt to the culture in certain countries, you may want to choose elsewhere.

 Are you arriving at an optimum time for travel? – You should plan to arrive in country in the morning so you will have lots of time to explore the city.
 If you land at your layover destination at 9pm, then you will probably need to book accommodation and won’t be able to stick to your planned itinerary.
 It may also be difficult to find proper transportation.